itspatmorgan/live_from_ny/README.md

 ####Data Models

-The app using a straightforward 3 model schema to save articles and associate them with a given user: a 'Users' table is connected to an 'articles' in a many-to-many relationship through a basic join table I chose to call 'likes'.
+The app uses a straightforward 3 model schema to save articles and associate them with a given user: a 'Users' table is connected to an 'articles' table in a many-to-many relationship through a basic join table I chose to call 'likes'.

 #####A note on current design: